Apply to transfer school

 MAKING AN APPLICATION

-You can make an in year application to our team for all mainstream Hartlepool schools.
-Click on the link below to download the application form, or contact our team on 01429 284368 to request a paper application form:
+Click on the link below to download the application form, or contact the Admissions Team on 01429 284368 to request a paper application form:

 CHILDREN WITH SPECIAL EDUCATION NEEDS